A semi-supervised framework for diverse multiple hypothesis testing scenarios

-Figure~\ref{fig:two_dim_pvalue} shows the results of RESET compared with several p-value based methods that we reviewed in Section~\ref{sec:pval_side}.
-We find that in the first two simulations, (a) and (b), RESET Ensemble is roughly equal best in terms of power at the 5\%, 10\% and 20\% FDR levels, along with AdaPT/AdaPT\textsubscript{g} GAM.
-However, in (c), clearly AdaPT/AdaPT\textsubscript{g} GAM are more powerful than the RESET methods, with RESET Ensemble coming arguably as third in the power ranking at the 5\%, 10\%, and 20\% FDR levels.
-At 1\% FDR, all RESET methods have negligible power, although this is consistent with many of the other methods.
-Interestingly, many of the finite-FDR controlling procedures such as the various RESET and AdaPT methods generally have better power than the asymptotic approaches, ZAP and AdaFDR, suggesting perhaps a misspecification of the fitted model used by these approaches.
+Figure~\ref{fig:two_dim_pvalue} shows the results of RESET compared with the p-value based methods reviewed in Section~\ref{sec:pval_side}.
+In the first two settings, (a) and (b), RESET Ensemble is roughly tied with the best method, AdaPT/AdaPT\textsubscript{g} GAM, at the 5\%, 10\% and 20\% FDR levels.
+In (c), AdaPT/AdaPT\textsubscript{g} GAM are clearly more powerful, with RESET Ensemble arguably third at those levels.
+At 1\% FDR all RESET methods have negligible power, as do many of the other methods.
+Interestingly, the finite-FDR procedures (the RESET and AdaPT methods) generally outperform the asymptotic approaches, ZAP and AdaFDR, perhaps indicating a misspecification of the latter's fitted models.
 Figure~\ref{fig:two_dim_pvalue} also shows the estimated FDR of each method.
-We find that in (a), AdaFDR's estimated FDR at 20\% (21.2\% estimated FDR with 50\% power) slightly exceeds the FDR threshold.
-This is possibly explained by the fact that AdaFDR only guarantees asymptotic FDP control.
-Consisitently, Chao and Fithian~\cite{chao2021adapt} reported inflated estimated FDRs at high thresholds in simulation studies for AdaFDR.
+In (a), AdaFDR's estimated FDR at 20\% slightly exceeds the threshold (21.2\% with 50\% power).
+This is possibly explained by the fact that AdaFDR only guarantees asymptotic FDX control.
+Consistently, \cite{chao2021adapt} reported inflated estimated FDRs at high thresholds in simulation studies for AdaFDR.